yk287/NLP/POS_BI_LSTM_CRF_Batch/README.md

-# POS using Bi-LSTM with CRF
+# NER using Bi-LSTM with CRF

-POS tagging using Bi-LSTM with batching.
+NER tagging using Bi-LSTM with batching.

 ## Training Loss

 ![train_loss](img/Train_Loss.png)

 ## Test Accuracy

+Accuracy with only words: 0.8676181102362205
-Accuracy : 0.9626432345272403
+Accuracy with other features: 0.9626432345272403